aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/account.md

 <pre><code>public(friend) fun create_framework_reserved_account(addr: address): (signer, account::SignerCapability)<br/></code></pre>

-Check if the bytes of the new address is 32.
-The Account does not exist under the new address before creating the account.
-The system reserved addresses is @0x1 / @0x2 / @0x3 / @0x4 / @0x5  / @0x6 / @0x7 / @0x8 / @0x9 / @0xa.
+Check if the bytes of the new address is 32.<br/> The Account does not exist under the new address before creating the account.<br/> The system reserved addresses is @0x1 / @0x2 / @0x3 / @0x4 / @0x5  / @0x6 / @0x7 / @0x8 / @0x9 / @0xa.

 <pre><code>aborts_if spec_is_framework_address(addr);<br/>include CreateAccountAbortsIf &#123;addr&#125;;<br/>ensures signer::address_of(result_1) &#61;&#61; addr;<br/>ensures result_2 &#61;&#61; SignerCapability &#123; account: addr &#125;;<br/></code></pre>